GuidoK73/DevToys.PocoCsv.Core/DevToys.PocoCsv.Core/Readme.md

 # CsvDataTypeObject

-- 5 simple mapping objects mapping to  50 columns ready to use. all fields are string only.
+- Simple mapping object mapping to 50 columns ready to use. all fields are string only.
 - this object can be usefull if you want to use the CsvReader<T> on unknown csv files.
-- All five objects can be used on any Csv regardless their number of columns.
+- Object can be used on any Csv regardless their number of columns.
+(Column indexes above 50 will be ignored)
-- All classes have the Deconstruct implemented so you can use shorthands for fields.
+- Object has the Deconstruct implemented so you can use shorthands for fields.
-- All classes are comparable by value.
+- Object is comparable by value.

 it's an alternative to CsvStreamReader.